Elico-Corp/odoo-addons/auth_cas/README.rst

 ==================

-This module allows users to login with their CAS account (often LDAP username and password), and will automatically create OpenERP users for them on the fly.
+This module allows users to login with their CAS account (often LDAP username and password), and will automatically create Odoo users for them on the fly.
-For use it, you must have a functional CAS server already installed.
+In Order to use it, you must have a functional CAS server already installed.

 Installation